yabibal-Hu/Intern-E-Commerce/README.md

 ## Overview

-This project is a basic e-commerce store built using React, TypeScript, and CSS.
+This project is a basic e-commerce store built using React, TypeScript, and Tailwind-CSS.
 It allows users to browse products, add them to their cart, and manage their wishlist.
 The project uses the Fake Store API to fetch product data.

 ## Features